Planned home maintenance

 - Do not turn light switches on or off, use doorbells, mobile phones or any electrical switches.
 Don't smoke, light a match or use any naked flames.

 We have a duty to inspect and service the gas appliances in your home each year.
 We will arrange a convenient appointment to check that they are working properly and safely.
-We will carry out a gas tightness test on other gas appliances that may belong to you.
+We will carry out a gas tightness test on other gas appliances that may belong to you (such as gas cookers).
 We will report to you on their condition.
 However, you are responsible for servicing or replacing any appliance that belongs to you.
 It is essential when we contact you, that you arrange access to your home for the annual safety check.
 Also for service work to be done.
 Failure to allow access is a breach of your tenancy and may result in the termination of your tenancy.

 After each annual service we will send you a copy of the Landlord’s Gas Safety Certificate within 28 days.
 Please keep this in a safe place.
 If you end your tenancy, you must leave the certificate for the next resident.